Barn Doors with Shelves: Smart Storage Solutions

 Budget Planning

 Where to save vs. splurge: Save on shelf materials — good quality doesn't have to mean expensive.
 Splurge on hardware and track.
-I've seen too many people buy expensive custom doors with cheap hardware, then deal with failed installations six months later.
-Quality hardware from a supplier with a real warranty protects the entire investment.
-All our kits include free shipping to the continental US, which goes a long way toward offsetting the cost of premium hardware.
+Quality hardware from a supplier with a real warranty protects the entire investment, and all our kits include free shipping to the continental US.

 Professional vs. DIY Installation

-DIY makes sense when: you're comfortable using a drill and level, your walls are standard drywall over wood studs, total weight stays under 150 pounds, you have a helper for heavy lifting, and you've read the installation specs for your chosen hardware.
+DIY makes sense when: you're comfortable using a drill and level, your walls are standard drywall over wood studs, total weight stays comfortably within your hanger's standard duty rating, you have a helper for heavy lifting, and you've read the installation specs for your chosen hardware.

 Hire a pro when: you're installing on concrete, brick, or steel-framed walls; working with custom or extra-heavy doors; you need electrical work for integrated lighting; or the installation involves structural modifications.
 If you're unsure about any of this, our team can help you think through it — reach out at info@thebarndoorhardwarestore.com or request a custom quote for your specific situation.